Ruminal acidosis is a common disease among cattle and dairy cows. Find out what the symptoms and treatments are.

 Heat stress in animals reduces their ability to fight ruminal acidosis, ruminants being the most affected.

 What is rumen acidosis ?

 Rumen acidosis, or ruminal acidosis, is a disturbance in the balance of the rumen of the cow.
 The rumen is home to active micro-organisms (ruminal microbiota) that digest fibre-rich feed and convert it into nutrients such as volatile fatty acids and protein.
 For efficient milk production, it is therefore important to keep the rumen healthy.
-Rumen acidosis is a permanent threat, especially for cows with high milk production potential.
+Acidosis in dairy cows is a threat to milk production.